0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-second-layer-technical-differences-eth-pbc.md

 }
 ```

-The code above also applies to other types of dynamic data.
+The limitation described above for strings also applies when encoding other types of dynamic data.

 ### Hashing data